-Admission to the Sixth Form is based on satisfactory GCSE results, with the addition of an informal interview for external candidates.
-The minimum academic requirement for entry to Princethorpe Sixth Form is six GCSEs at levels 9-5, including at least three level 6s or equivalent.
-Candidates are normally expected to have at least a level 6 in the subjects to be studied to A-level, however for Mathematics, Modern Foreign Languages, Latin, Chemistry and Physics a level 8 is recommended, although we will consider pupils who achieved a level 7 if they have their teacher's support.
-A level 7 is required for Biology.
+The minimum academic requirement for Sixth Form is six GCSEs at grades 9-5, including at least three grade 6s or equivalent.
+Students are normally expected to have at least a grade 6 in the subject to be studied to A-level, although specific requirements apply for some subjects, see website and Sixth Form Admissions Information Booklet for details.